LakshmisKshatriya/Pokemon-X-Team-Flare-Returns-Mod-/README.md

 How to Play?
 -
-You need to have FBI on your Nintendo 3ds or have the Citra Emu.
+You need to have FBI on your Nintendo 3ds or have the Citra Emulator.

 Suggestions/Feedbacks
 -